opencontainers/distribution-spec/spec.md

 A GET request to an existing blob URL MUST provide the expected blob, with a response code that MUST be `200 OK`.
 A successful response SHOULD contain the digest of the uploaded blob in the header `Docker-Content-Digest`.
 If present, the value of this header MUST be a digest matching that of the response body.
+Most clients MAY ignore the value, but if it is used, the client MUST verify the value matches the returned response body.
+Clients SHOULD verify that the response body matches the requested digest.

 If the blob is not found in the repository, the response code MUST be `404 Not Found`.